Futures Trading Basics

 Hedgers vs. speculators

-Participants in futures markets generally fall into two categories:
+Participants in futures markets generally fall into two broad categories:

 - Hedgers: businesses or investors who use futures to reduce risk from price changes in the underlying asset.
-For example, an airline might hedge fuel costs.
+For example, an airline might hedge fuel costs, or a farmer might hedge the price of a crop they will harvest later.

-- Speculators: traders who take futures positions to profit from expected price movements, without any underlying business exposure.
+- Speculators: traders who take futures positions to profit from expected price movements, without any underlying business exposure to the commodity or index.

 Both groups are important to the market.
-Hedgers provide a reason for the contracts to exist, while speculators provide liquidity by taking the other side of trades.
+Hedgers provide a reason for the contracts to exist, while speculators provide liquidity by taking the other side of trades and helping prices adjust quickly to new information.

 Examples of futures markets